Health Center Controlled Network

 • Patient-Centered care, and

 The Louisiana HCCN is administered by the Louisiana Primary Care Association.
 The LPCA was awarded an HRSA grant in late 2012 and started with 18 FQHCs across Louisiana, focusing on diabetes and cardiovascular disease.
-For the current project cycle, 2022-2025, the network has grown to a strong total of 33 participating health centers with a focus on leveraging health IT to improve access to care, enhance the quality of care, and achieve cost efficiencies through the redesign of practices to integrate services and optimize patient outcomes.
+For the current project cycle, 2025-2029, the network has grown to a strong total of 35 participating health centers with a focus on leveraging health IT to improve data collection and management, interoperability and data sharing, UDS modernization, AI, and value-based care activities.

 HCCN PHC Member Survey Results: